 \subsubsection{Lead castle}

-A $15~\rm{cm}$ (top) and $10~\rm{cm}$-thick (bottom and side) low activity lead castle that surrounds the acrylic box filled with LS.
-To reinforce the top, $5~\rm{cm}$-thick square and 120\,cm length stainless steel pipes support the lead bricks.
-Further, there is $10~\rm{cm}$ space between the stainless pipes and the LS containing acrylic box.
+A $15~\rm{cm}$- (top and bottom) and $10~\rm{cm}$-thick (side) low-activity lead castle surround the acrylic box filled with LS.
+To reinforce the top, a $5~\rm{cm}$-thick square and 120\,cm-long stainless-steel pipes support the lead bricks.
+There is a $10~\rm{cm}$ space between the stainless-steel pipes and the LS-containing acrylic box.